brahms116/docker_cron_example/README.md

 ```bash
 docker run -v /var/run/docker.sock:/var/run/docker.sock -e CONTENT="hello-3" -d cron-service
 ```
 By binding the docker socket to the container, we do the docker in docker thing.
-This allows the cron-service container to start other containers.
+This allows the cron-service container to start other containers on the host.
 Note also that we are passing an environment variable to the cron-service container to control the message that is echoed by the demo-service container.

 After a while, when you run `docker ps`, you should see the container specified from the cron job running, look for the container with the image name `demo-service`.